 Renting enables your company to be represented by a larger exhibit and/or add more design elements in order to maximize your trade show budget.
 Purchasing the same quality booth would cost at least 3 to 4 times the amount of a rental.
 With purchasing, you have to settle for a smaller booth with less design elements.
 On average, renting costs about one third of what it takes to purchase a comparable booth.

 Renting gives you the ability to change booth design, layout, size as often as you need to.
 Renting allows you to adjust or alter your booth and your brand evolves while giving you an affordable way to stand apart from the crowd on any show floor.
 Additional components can be added to your initial purpose, but it can be costly.
 Also, with a purchased booth, it is challenging to accommodate the variety of different shows you exhibit in.
-You can't, for example, turn a 40x40 into a 10x10.
+You can’t, for example, turn a 40×40 into a 10×10.

 Renting is great for companies that need to exhibit at more than one show at the same time.
 They can also help your team accommodate schedule conflicts and tight deadlines.
 You will need to purchase several booths in order to accommodate a busy trade show schedule.
 This requires significantly more financial commitment.